PowerFeather/powerfeather-docs/docs/guides/get_started.md

 The demo application showcases some of the things you can do with PowerFeather.
 To run the it, ESP-IDF or Arduino with the *PowerFeather SDK* must be installed on your system.
-If you have not done this yet, please follow the instructions first on the [PowerFeather SDK setup guide](/sdk/install.md).
+If you have not done this yet, please take a look first at the [PowerFeather SDK setup guide](/sdk/setup.md).

 ### Arduino